paulburton0/nodegallery/README.md

   ```

-3. Copy the executable nodegallery script to your PATH.
+3. Copy the executable nodegallery script to somewhere in your $PATH.
 Then you can run nodegallery with the command

   ```
     $ nodegallery start